astorDev/nist/observe/elastic/docs/docker-101.md

     - index: "docker-logs"
 ```

-Starting from here, we can build an advanced observability solutions.
+Starting from here, we can build advanced observability solutions.
 But that's a story for another article.

 Thank you for reading!
 By the way... claps are appreciated 👉👈